kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/machinepools.md

 Azure Virtual Machine Scale Sets support two orchestration modes: `Uniform` and `Flexible`.
 CAPZ defaults to `Uniform` mode.
 See [VMSS Orchestration modes in Azure](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes) for more information.

-To use `Flexible` mode requires Kubernetes v1.26.0 or later with a workload cluster template like CAPZ's "external-cloud-provider-machinepool" flavor.
+To use `Flexible` mode requires Kubernetes v1.26.0 or later.
 Ensure that `orchestrationMode` on the `AzureMachinePool` spec is set:

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1